PrabodhGyawali/Distraction-Blocker/Notes.md

-# Add the scripts back and test if youtube is blocked
+# Youtube
+### Get rid of noise!
+##### Parts of the DOM to get rid of:
+{
+    "ytd-section-list-renderer": {
+        "ytd-item-section-renderer: [
+            "ytd-video-renderer",
+            "ytd-reel-shelf-renderer",
+            "ytd-video-renderer",
+            "ytd-playlist-renderer",
+            "ytd-shelf-renderer",
+            "ytd-radio-renderer",
+        ]
+    }
+}
+> The sections above except for "ytd-video-renderer" are noise, as it is not linked to the search query
+> **TODO**: Create a list of these and get delete those element tags

-# TODO: Add Watch-Later section and Youtube-Music
+### TODO: Add Watch-Later section and Youtube-Music

-# TOTRY: What about blocking sending Youtube Servers requests if terms like "shorts" are included

-# TODO: Create More Extensions for Instagram and Twitter
+# Instagram

+# X

 ### New Variables and DOM Elements:
 - `chrome`
 - `window`
+- `Mutation`